 Cohen Sent Back to Prison After Seen Dining Out in NYC

-MANHATTAN (CN) — Former Trump fixer Michael Cohen was sent back to prison Thursday for flouting the terms release that had been ordered because of the Covid-19 threat.
+MANHATTAN (CN) — Former Trump fixer Michael Cohen was sent back to prison Thursday before he could publish a book while serving out home confinement because of the Covid-19 threat.

 “Today, Michael Cohen refused the conditions of his home confinement and as a result, has been returned to a BOP facility,” the Federal Bureau of Prisons said in statement.